-Even if you don’t yet know your plans for next Halloween, stores often carry generic Halloween decorations you can adapt to many themes or decor that fits your personal style.
-And even without a plan in mind, scoring 50% to 90% off during after-Halloween clearance sales can help you save significantly for the future.
+Even if you don’t yet know your plans for next Halloween, stores often carry generic Halloween decorations you can adapt to many themes or styles.
+And scoring 50% to 90% off during after-Halloween clearance sales can help you save significantly for the future.

 But don’t wait too long.
-Start scouting clearance sales the day after Halloween.
-Stores switch over to Christmas stock the minute Halloween is over, and if you wait more than a few days, there may be nothing left for you to buy.
-I’ve made this mistake in past years and lost out on hot deals I had my eye on because I was trying to wait out the price drops.
+Scout clearance sales the day after Halloween.
+Stores switch to Christmas stock the minute Halloween is over, and if you wait too long, there may be nothing left.
+I’ve made this mistake and lost out on hot deals trying to wait out price drops.

-Shopping online helps you save money in a variety of ways.
-You can easily comparison-shop and use browser extensions and resale sites to buy used decorations for a fraction of the original price.
+Shopping online helps you save money in various ways.
+You can easily comparison-shop and use tools to buy used decorations for a fraction of the original price.

 Online shopping can be tricky.
 Occasionally, what you buy doesn’t match your expectations.
-Whereas, in-store shopping means you can directly see and even touch goods.
-However, getting the best deal means scouting prices at multiple stores, and it’s exhausting to physically visit every store that carries the decorations you want.
+But in-store shopping means you can directly see and even touch goods.

-And if you still want to see the goods in-store, Google shopping searches return physical retailer results — like Target, Walmart, and Kohl’s — as well as online ones.
+And if you still want to see the goods in-store, Google shopping searches return physical retailer results as well as online ones.
 So you can scout out the best price and then go to the physical store of your choice.

 13. Use Browser Extensions

-If you decide to buy a decoration from an online retailer, don’t forget to use browser extensions like Capital One Shopping or Honey.
-These give you rebates on all your online purchases.
-Additionally, many browser extensions also help you find the best deal on the web and automatically test coupon codes at checkout.
+Like smartphone apps, these give you rebates on all your online computer purchases.
+Additionally, many browser extensions help you find the best deals and automatically test coupon codes at checkout.

-Note that browser extensions don’t typically stack, meaning you can’t use multiple savings opportunities on the same purchase.
+Browser extensions don’t typically stack, so you can’t use multiple savings opportunities on the same purchase.
 But you can install several and see which offers the best rebate.
-For example, I often go back and forth between Rakuten and Honey, depending on which has the better deal.
+For example, I use Rakuten, Honey, and Capital One Shopping, depending on which has the better deal.